Green Tech Protecting

 - Robert Swan OBE

-Established in 2019, Clean Waterways Initiative is a non-profit on a mission with HSBC to collect waste from Hong Kong’s heavily polluted waterways and fight plastic pollution through increased awareness.
+Established in 2019, Clean Waterways Initiative is a non-profit on a mission to collect waste from Hong Kong’s heavily polluted waterways and fight plastic pollution through increased awareness.

 With our fleet of solar powered boats, our main goal is to prevent rubbish and plastic debris from making its way from the densely populated waterways of Hong Kong and into the open ocean where it will have a harmful effect on the marine ecosystems.

-Recognising the need for more efficient trash-collecting boats in Hong Kong, we have designed vessels that can efficiently collect, sort and unload trash from our waterways.
+Recognising the need for more efficient trash-collecting boats in Hong Kong, we designed a vessel that can efficiently collect, sort and unload trash from our waterways.
 Our boats are 100% solar powered with zero emission outputs.

 Providing enough power to maintain the onboard battery bank during operation.